bcchen52/multiplix/README.md

 The footer will always load outside of the current screen, so it is only visible after scrolling, despite the size of the original screen.

+### Performance Measuring

+Response times during a test is measured with Performance API, measuring the time from when a correct answer is detected to after a new question is generated and waiting for two animation-frame ticks with `requestAnimationFrame()` to ensure that the new question is visible.
+Average time ~10ms, up to 2ms.

+End-to-end latency of a results page is measured also with Performance API, from the time a test ends to after the client receives HTTP response, following the same visibility logic.
+The time the backend spent is also measured with Python's `time.perf_counter()`.
+Average end-to-end latency ~70ms, server processing ~50ms.

 ### User Competition

 Tests taken on the default settings from a logged in user are automatically qualified to enter onto the respective leaderboards and will the results will be reflected on that user's profile page for the best scores, if applicable.
 If a user is currently on a leaderboard, a trophy will show up on their profile page, up to five for the five leaderboards.